JasperNaberman/Programming-Project/PROCESS.md

 Finally I added glyphicons for all the pages in the navigation bar, so it is more visually intuitive what kind of page it is.
 A screenshot of the new Story-page is added below.
 In this picture the glyphicons are also visible.
 ![](Doc/storypage_(17-01).png)

+# Day 9 (18-01)
+Because of the storm in The Netherlands that ripped the roof of the university building, I wasn't able to do significant amounts of work.

+# Day 10 (19-01)
+Today I worked on the population dataset.
+At this moment I have organized it as a dict, where the country is the key, and the amount of people living in the country is the value.
+I also replaced the checkbox for sorting the barchart to 2 radio buttons, since it is sorted alphabetically or reverse sorted numerical.
+Finally I replaced the picture of the homepage and the pictures on the storypage with other pictures, because of possible copyright issues.